clara0goncalves/Machine_Learning_HW1_Sapienza/README.md

 - Compute the Jacobian matrix for the learned forward kinematics using automatic differentiation.
 - Compare the computed Jacobian with the analytical Jacobian for the 2-joint robot.

-### 4. (Optional) Solve Inverse Kinematics
-- Use the learned forward kinematics and Jacobians to compute joint angles for given target positions.
-- Implement algorithms such as Newton-Raphson or Levenberg-Marquardt for the 2-joint robot.

-### 5. (Optional) Robot Control
-- Implement a PID controller to reach specific joint configurations or target positions.
-- Validate the control algorithm in the Mujoco simulation.

 ### 6. Documentation and Submission
 - Write a detailed report covering:
   - Data generation and preprocessing.
   - Model architecture and hyperparameter configurations.
   - Training process and evaluation results.
   - Comparisons of Jacobians and any additional findings.
   - Submit a ZIP file containing the code and a separate PDF report.

 ---